Gaston Miron

-Gaston Miron (/fr/; 8 January 1928 – 14 December 1996) was an important Canadian poet, writer, and editor of Quebec's Quiet Revolution.
+Gaston Miron (/fr/; 8 January 1928 – 14 December 1996) was an important Quebecois poet, writer, and editor of Quebec's Quiet Revolution.
 His classic L'homme rapaillé (partly translated as The March to Love: Selected Poems of Gaston Miron, whose title echoes his celebrated poem La marche à l'amour) has sold over 100,000 copies and is one of the most widely read texts of the Quebecois literary canon.
 Committed to his people's separation from Canada and to the establishment of an independent French-speaking nation in North America, Gaston Miron remains the most important literary figure of Quebec's nationalist movement.

 Early life

 Gaston Miron was born in Sainte-Agathe-des-Monts, in the Laurentian Mountains region, 100 kilometers north of Montreal.
 His father, Charles-August Miron, was a successful carpenter-entrepreneur, and his death in 1940 was the decisive event of his son's childhood.
 The next year, finding herself in a precarious financial situation, Gaston's mother sent her son to study as a scholarship student at a Brothers of the Sacred Heart boarding school near Granby in Montérégie.
 At Sacred Heart, young Miron's plan was to pursue a career in education as a teaching brother.
 Upon graduation, however, after working for a year in a school near Montreal, he renounced his vows and planned-for career as a schoolteacher.
 His long, painful march towards his vocation as a man of letters had begun.